-I am not sure if trying to answer the question, of who are the greatest organ music composers, is not akin to putting ones head in the lions mouth.
-Such is the influence of personal taste, period and style perhaps the question is almost a silly one to pose?
+Trying to compile a list of the greatest composers of organ music, is a little like putting ones head in the lion’s mouth.
+Given the influence of personal taste, period, and style, perhaps the question is almost a silly one to pose?

-Is J S Bach the king of organ composition?
+Is J S Bach the king of organ music composition?

-It is certainly true that very many organists will consider J S Bach as the absolute king.
-His output was prodigious and the extraordinary mastery of melody line harmony and structure is breath-taking.
+Many organists will consider J S Bach as the absolute king.
+His output was prodigious, and the extraordinary mastery of melody line harmony and structure is breath-taking.

-There is either a great comfort the listener will gain from the mathematically logical and reassuring shape Bach gives to his work or it will irritate by the consequent predictability of its direction.
-Whatever you think on that point it is brilliantly inventive and a world without Bach for an organist is almost inconceivable.
+The mathematically logical and reassuring shape Bach gives to his work will comfort the listener, or it will irritate by the consequent predictability of its direction.
+Whatever you think on that point, it is brilliantly inventive and a world without Bach for an organist is almost inconceivable.

-Charles Marie Widor a genius of a different kind
+Charles Marie Widor: a different kind of organ composer

-Cavaille-Coll, arguably the worlds best organ builder offered Widor instruments of enormous scale which allowed a symphonic style of composition.
-Here structure does not dominate as Widor exploits an abundance of texture and sounds to entertain us with music also arguably more technically demanding to deliver.
-His monumental series of Symphonies are works of great complexity with some truly amazing movements.
-Perhaps not all are of astounding quality but it is only because the great movements are so unbelievably great that others by comparison disappoint.
+Cavaille-Coll, arguably the world’s best organ builder, offered Widor instruments of enormous scale which allowed a symphonic style of composition.
+Here, structure does not dominate as Widor exploits an abundance of texture and sounds to entertain us with music that is more technically demanding to deliver.
+His monumental series of symphonies are works of great complexity with some truly amazing movements.
+Perhaps not all are of astounding quality, but it is only because the great movements are so unbelievably great that others disappoint by comparison.

 The complete series of Symphonies has been brilliantly recorded by Joseph Nolan on the Signum label to very high acclaim.
 These recordings will confirm all that I say above.